 10. Al-Mahmoodiyya by al-Hajj Kazim al-Moosawi al-Zanjani who died in 1292 A.H.
 It is in manuscript form and it is available with the author’s grandsons.

 There are others besides these scholars who explained and commented on it, revealing what is hidden of its secrets and obscure treasures.
 Probably the latest person who explained it and conducted a comparative study between its theory and the latest modern scientific discoveries is Dr. Abdul-Sahib Zaini in the “Multaqa al-‘Asrayn” series.
+Notes:

 149 Tibb al-Reza (“Medicine of al-Reza”), “Multaqa al-‘Asrayn” series, issue number 2, p.
 130